javierpzh/BlogJPH/content/abd_instalacion_de_servidores_y_clientes.md

 Normally, root should only be allowed to connect from 'localhost'.
 This ensures that someone cannot guess at the root password from the network.

 Disallow root login remotely?
-[Y/n] n
+[Y/n] y
  ... skipping.

 By default, MariaDB comes with a database named 'test' that anyone can